 Some micro-brewers are incredibly talented at conceiving popular lagers and have garnered large followings.
 As such, lagers have gained favor and fanfare and continue to increase sales and acquire admiration.

 3. Beers Containing CBD Take Stage

 Since the dawn of legal marijuana is upon us, and CBD oil is super popular, it only makes sense that CBD beer would soon follow.

-CBD comes from the part of the cannabis plant that is non-psychotropic, which means it can’t get you high, but it certainly can help you relieve anxiety and allow you to fully relax.
+CBD comes from the part of the cannabis plant that is non-psychotropic, which means it can’t get you high, but it certainly can help you relieve anxiety and fully relax.